Iowa Department of Homeland Security and Emergency Management

-The Iowa Department of Homeland Security and Emergency Management (HSEMD) is Iowa's equivalent to the US Department of Homeland Security.
-It manages disasters, grants, and programs such as 911.
+The Iowa Department of Homeland Security and Emergency Management (HSEMD) is a governmental agency of the US State of Iowa managing disasters, grants, and programs such as 911.

 History

-HSEMD was founded on May 11, 1965 as the State Civil Defense Agency.
+HSEMD was founded on May 11, 1965, as the State Civil Defense Agency.

-The department helped Dubuque County review papers for disaster prevention.
-It also estimated costs of the Bee Branch Watershed Project.
+In January 2021, Paul Trombino III was appointed director of the agency after Joyce Flinn retired.
+He resigned in May 2021 to "pursue other opportunities".
+John Benson was made interim director in June.

 Organization

-The three branches of the HSEMD are: Response, Recovery and Administration.
+The three branches of the HSEMD are Response, Recovery and Administration.
 The state is divided into districts.

 Budget

 As of 2021, the budget of the HSEMD is $273,370,646.

 Flood Mitigation Board

-The Flood Mitigation Board received $6 billion for flood projects in Cedar Rapids and Dubuque.
+The Flood Mitigation Board received $6 billion for flood projects like those in Cedar Rapids and Dubuque.

-Litigation

-In 2020, Iowa City challenged HSEMD over its ban on international students.
-The original lawsuit was filed by Harvard University.
-Iowa City's wanted to support international students.